Table of Contents

 - Tumors are generally centered within the dermis or subcutis and characterized by spindle cells with a storiform to whorled pattern

-- Adnexal structures typically spared
+- Adnexal structures are typically spared

-- Multiple variants exist, including those with:
+- Multiple variants exist, including those with

 - Giant cells (Histopathology 1990;17:165)